 Step away from the novelty fonts.
-If you’re delivering a business presentation, these super six are the only PowerPoint presentation fonts you will ever need.
+If you’re delivering a business presentation, these fantastic five are the only PowerPoint presentation fonts you will ever need.

 Fonts are like ties.
-For every white collar professional clad in a smart black tie, there’s another sporting a Daffy Duck tie.
-We’re not going to debate the merits of wearing Looney Tunes ties to work, but we would like to discuss fonts.
-Specifically, we’d like to focus on the smart black ones rather than the novelty fonts of the world.
+For every white-collar professional clad in a smart black tie, there’s another sporting a Daffy Duck tie.
+We’re not going to debate the merits of wearing Looney Tunes ties to work, but we would like to stop this novelty font fashion in its tracks.
 Does the internet really need another blog lampooning Comic Sans?
 We’ll save the cheap jibes for another time: right now there’s work to be done and information to be imparted to aid your PowerPoint presentation font selection.

 Font choice might be a contentious issue, but in the corporate realm, 99% of all fonts can automatically be discounted for reasons of legibility or professionalism.
-All that leaves, by our reckoning, is a solid six.
-Half a dozen fonts that should be the cornerstone of all your presentations.
-Use these fonts, or close variations thereof, in all your formal presentations and you can’t go wrong.
-(Unless you try to incorporate all six into a single presentation, which is a recipe for disaster.
-Use two or three fonts tops; one for body text and another for headings should do.)
+We’ve been a presentation agency for a long time, and we reckon these five are the best system fonts around.
+Five fonts that should be the cornerstone of all your presentations.
+Use these fonts, or close variations thereof, in all your formal presentations, and you can’t go wrong.
+(Unless you try to incorporate all five into a single presentation, which is a recipe for disaster.
+Use two or three fonts at the most; one for body text and another for headings should do.)

-We’ve discussed presentation font choice before, but today we’re going to lay it all on the line and name the fonts that should form your go-to set.
-These six might be ubiquitous, but they’re everywhere for a reason: they’re clean, legible and professional.
+So, if you’re going to be using a system font and fancy a change from using Arial, then look no further.
+Today we’re going to lay it all on the line and name the fonts that should form your go-to set.
+These five fonts might be ubiquitous, but they’re popular for a reason: they’re clean, legible and professional.
 In other words, they’re everything you’re looking for in a PowerPoint presentation font.

-The beauty of Helvetica is that it retains its clarity even at small sizes, making it ideal for body text in your presentations.
+Tahoma was designed by Matthew Carter and is one of Microsoft’s most popular sans serif typefaces (it was added to Mac OS in 2007).
+The original Tahoma consisted of two font weights (regular and bold) and was created to address the challenges of on-screen display, particularly at small sizes.
 It’s also a very neutral font, one that will complement the theme and tone of your slideshow rather than trying to stamp its authority all over it.
-Using Helvetica in your presentation won’t show off your whacky personality, but it will show that you know a good clean font when you see one.
+Using Tahoma in your presentation won’t show off your wacky personality, but it will show that you know a good clean font when you see one.

-All of the fonts on this list are sans-serif and for good reason.
-While there’s a place for serif fonts, they don’t belong in a professional environment where it’s essential for the audience to make out every word, whether they’re sat at the back of a lecture theatre or viewing on a smartphone screen.
 There’s still a place for more adventurous fonts, particularly if you work in a creative industry where a touch of flair is desirable.
-We’ll discuss some of Buffalo 7’s favourite custom fonts in a future article.
 For now, just know that in professional situations, fancy fonts are out – and so are the fancy ties.
 Keep it clean, keep it simple and keep it slick.